Qiskit/rustworkx/paper.md

 \end{figure}
 \end{multicols}

 _retworkx_ is 6x faster than _NetworkX_ on the single-source scenario, and 104x faster on the all-pairs scenario as shown in Figures \ref{fig:sssp} and \ref{fig:allpairs}.
-We hilight that _NetworkX_ is the slowest library among all in the benchmark because it was designed with different goals in mind, such as readibility and ease of distribution.
-If performance is important, we recommend switching to a library like _retworkx_ or _graph-tool_ because _NetworkX_ shows performance concerns that can significantly increase the runtime.
+We highlight that _NetworkX_ is the slowest library among all in the benchmark because it was designed with different goals in mind, such as readibility and ease of distribution.
+If performance is important, we recommend switching to a library such as _retworkx_ or _graph-tool_. _NetworkX_ shows performance concerns that can significantly increase the runtime.

-Compared to other libraries in the benchmark, _retworkx_ is still competitive. _retworkx_ comes second in the single-source scenario and is beaten by _graph-tool_, but we interpret the result as a trade-off between graph creation time and algorithm execution time. _graph-tool_ is 1.6-1.8x faster than _retworkx_ on the shortest-path calculation, but that advantage vanishes when we consider that _graph-tool_ also takes 5x longer to create the graph.
+Compared to other libraries in the benchmark, _retworkx_ is still competitive. _retworkx_ comes second in the single-source scenario after _graph-tool_, but we interpret the result as a trade-off between graph creation time and algorithm execution time. _graph-tool_ is 1.6-1.8x faster than _retworkx_ on the single-source shortest-path calculation, but that advantage vanishes when we consider that _graph-tool_ also takes 5x longer to create the graph.
 In the all-pairs scenario, _retworkx_ is the fastest with a 5.6x speedup compared to _graph-tool_ in the second place.

 ## Subgraph Isomorphism

 The third use case is to detect a pattern graph within a larger graph using the VF2 or VF2++ algorithms [@Cordella2004;@Juttner2018].
 We compare the time to answer if pairs of graphs from the ARG Database are subgraph-isomorphic [@DeSanto2003].
 The graphs are unlabeled, bounded-valence graphs ranging from $20$ to $1000$ nodes with valence $\upsilon \in \{3, 6, 9 \}$.
 They are organized in pairs such that the subgraph size is either $20 \%$, $40 \%$ or $60 \%$ of the full graph.

-TODO.
+The results in Figure \label{fig:subgraphisomorphism} show that _retworkx_ consistently outperforms _NetworkX_ by two orders of magnitude.
+For $n = 1000$ nodes, _retworkx_ has averages around the order of $10^{-1}$ seconds while _NetworkX_ is closer to the order of $10^{1}$ seconds.
+Compared to other libraries, _retworkx_ leads the benchmark together with _graph-tool_, albeit _retworkx_ performs slightly better as the number of nodes grows larger. _NetworkX_ is again the slowest library in the benchmark, and we reiterate our recommendation to switch libraries if performance is important.

 ![Average time to verify subgraph isomorphism versus number of graph nodes, grouped by valence number and subgraph size.\label{fig:subgraphisomorphism}](paper_img/subgraph_isomorphism.png){ width=90% height=100% }